NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01

+The core overshooting value for the $1.65\msun$ case is $1/2$ of the value appropriate for higher masses, as motivated by the investigation of \citet{vandenberg:06} using star cluster data on low-mass stars.

-The Schwarzschild criterion for convection is used.
-In GENEC convective mixing is treated as instantaneous from hydrogen up to neon burning.
-In \MESA\ and in GENEC from oxygen burning onwards (since the evolutionary timescale is becoming too small to justify the instantaneous mixing assumption) convective mixing is treated as a diffusive process.
-In GENEC overshooting is only included for hydrogen- and helium-burning cores, where an overshooting parameter of $\alpha = 0.2 H_P$ is used as in previous non-rotating models grids \citep{schaller:92}.
+In GENEC, convective mixing is treated as instantaneous from hydrogen up to neon burning.
+From oxygen burning onwards (since the evolutionary timescale is becoming too small to justify the instantaneous mixing assumption), convective mixing in GENEC is treated as a diffusive process as is the case at all times in the \MESA\ calculations.
+In GENEC overshooting is only included for hydrogen- and helium-burning cores, where an overshooting parameter of $\alpha_\mem{ov} = 0.2 H_P$ is used as in previous non-rotating grids of models \citep{schaller:92}.